 The Martha's Vineyard Museum has a well developed summer intern program, in place since 1993.
-In 2014, the MVM will offer 7 internship opportunities for the summer program.
-Internships are available in the curatorial, oral history, development, marketing/events, education, research/writing and library/archive departments.
+In 2015, the MVM will offer 6 internship opportunities for the summer program.
+Internships are available in the curatorial, oral history, development, marketing/events, education, and research/writing, departments.

 Interns enjoy a variety of museum experiences, including exhibits, programs, special events, interaction with visitors, and working with a professional staff.
 Hours and schedules are to be arranged with individual interns and departments, however, each intern is required to work a minimum of 20 hours per week and can work as many as 40 hours.
 These internships are unpaid, however, credit may be accrued depending on each intern's individual school policy.
 With the experience gained at the MVM, many of the previous interns have gone on to careers in the fields of library science, historic preservation, public history, and museum studies.
 Energetic, self-motivated, flexible individuals who are independent, creative, and willing to be team players will best fit these positions.